Flag Retirement Ceremony

 It was strategically situated between Fort Laramie in Wyoming and Bent’s Fort along the Arkansas River in Southern Colorado along the “Trappers Trail” and became an important trading center for Native Americans.
 Arapaho and Cheyenne tribes brought hides and pelts to the fort in exchange for necessities, such as Hudson Bay blankets, kettles, pots, and pans.

-When the price and demand for beaver pelts declined, Vasquez and Sublett sold the business to the Locke and Randolph Company, between 1840 and 1841.
-Locke and Randolph had even less success; and, after an attack by Indians, they later abandoned it, leaving it in ruins and Vasquez and Sublett with an unpaid note of $800.
+When the price and demand for beaver pelts declined, Vasquez and Sublett sold the business to the Locke and Randolph Company between 1840 and 1841.
+Locke and Randolph had even less success; after an attack by Indians, they later abandoned the fort, leaving it in ruins and Vasquez and Sublett with an unpaid note of $800.